Trail Ridge Road in Rocky Mountain National has reopened. Old Fall River Road remains closed.

 When fires bans are in effect, this means that all campfires, including charcoal briquette fires, are not permitted anywhere within Rocky Mountain National Park.
 However, petroleum-fueled stoves and grills may still be used in developed campgrounds, picnic areas and in designated backcountry campsites.
 Stoves must be able to be turned on and off.
 Smoking is also prohibited inside the park, except within an enclosed vehicle, or stopped within a developed paved area devoid of vegetation for at least three feet.
 Visitors are reminded to properly extinguish all lighted smoking materials and dispose of properly.
 Fireworks are always prohibited within Rocky Mountain National Park.
 Rocky Mountain National Park always has Stage 1 fire restrictions in place, where campfires are prohibited in the park, except within designated campfire rings in picnic areas and front-country campgrounds.
 The last time a total fire ban (Stage 2 fire restrictions) was in place in the park was in August of 2020.
 For more information on Rocky Mountain National Park, visit our website at www.nps.gov/romo or call the park’s Information Office at (970) 586-1206.
 Some Temporary Raptor Closures in Lumpy Ridge Lifted in Rocky Mountain National Park; Closures Near Thunder Buttress, The Parish, and Cathedral Wall Extended for the Protection of Nesting Raptors Each year to protect nesting raptors, Rocky Mountain National Park officials initiate temporary closures in areas of the park.
 To ensure that these birds of prey can nest undisturbed, specific areas within the park are closed temporarily to public use during nesting season and monitored by wildlife managers.

 Based on raptor monitoring, the following closures have been lifted in the Lumpy Ridge area: Upper and Lower Twin Owls, Rock One, The Book and access trail, Bookmark, and Left Book.
 In 2024, raptors closures went into effect on February 15.
 These closures are actively monitored and may be extended longer or rescinded at an earlier date depending on nesting activity.
 Temporary closures have been extended in Lumpy Ridge for Thunder Buttress and access trail, The Parish, as well as Cathedral Wall in the Loch Vale area.
 Closures above the Loch Vale-Sky Pond Trail have also been extended.
 Nesting birds of prey include Peregrine falcons, Golden eagles, and many species of hawks.
 Peregrine falcons can dive at speeds of over 200 mph and may cause bodily harm to humans when defending their territory.
 If disturbance pressure from climbers is sustained near a nesting area, falcons will abandon their nest causing chick mortality.
 These closures are in place for the safety of both visitors and wildlife.
 The National Park Service is committed to preserving birds of prey.
-If nest sites are located or territorial behaviors such as aggressive divebombing/vocalizing or birds fleeing nest sites due to human disturbance are observed, please report the location to ROMO_Information@nps.gov.
+If nest sites are located or territorial behaviors such as aggressive divebombing/vocalizing or birds fleeing nest sites due to human disturbance are observed, please report the location to [email protected].
 The same cliffs that are critical for raptors also appeal to climbers.
 The cooperation of climbing organizations and individuals continues to be essential to the successful nesting of raptors in the park.
 For more information on Rocky Mountain National Park, please visit the park’s website at www.nps.gov/romo or call the park’s Information Office at (970) 586-1206.
 Beginning Tuesday, July 23, through Friday, July 26, the Wild Basin Road in Rocky Mountain National Park will be closed to all uses, including vehicles, bicycles and pedestrians for road maintenance.
 This closure will occur at the Wild Basin Entrance Station and will include the entire two-mile section of the road to the Wild Basin Trailhead.

 The park’s roads crew will be spreading gravel and grading this narrow road to address ruts, potholes and help with drainage.
 Due to the road being closed to all uses from July 23 through July 26, visitors should avoid this area of Rocky Mountain National Park during this time.
 The trailhead parking area for the Sandbeach Lake Trail will not be impacted by this closure.
-For further information about Rocky Mountain National Park, please visit www.nps.gov/romo or call the park’s Information Office at (970) 586-1206.
-Rocky Mountain National Park and Rocky Mountain Conservancy are pleased to announce that the 2024 Artists-in-Residence have been selected.
-Six artists were selected to serve in a two-week residency that will take place between June and September.
+For further information about Rocky Mountain National Park, please visit www.nps.gov/romo or call the park’s Information Office at (970) 586-1206. |

 RMNP UpdatesPress Releases from Rocky Mountain National Park and the Rocky Mountain Conservancy.